Manchot Cradle Fill-free Adjustable Pillow

 Adjust the height.
 Keep the support.

 That solid core is what resists the flattening, sagging, and shifting loose fill can't.
-Change the height whenever you like — the support underneath never moves.
+Change the height whenever you like.

 Same first night.
 Same hundredth.